Digital zombie: Living through media

 The Department of Sociology, University of Warwick has also identified the term, digital zombie, to refer to an individual who has died but is digitally resurrected, reanimated and socially active.
 These digital zombies do things in death they did not do when they were alive as they "live" again through a digital self on a digital medium.
-Dead celebrities sometimes become digital zombies when they are reanimated to appear in commercial advertisements (such as Audry Hepburn and Bob Monkhouse).
+Dead celebrities sometimes become digital zombies when they are reanimated to appear in commercial advertisements (such as Audrey Hepburn and Bob Monkhouse).
 Other accidental digital zombies include Tupac Shakur and Michael Jackson who were both digitally resurrected and recreated to perform "live" on stage years after their death.
 Researchers at the University of Warwick have carried out research into the area of human-computer interaction. in an effort to understand the affect these digital zombies have on grief and bereavement.

 Mobile gaming

 Writer for EHS Today, Stefanie Valentic, has made observations with the mobile phone video game Pokémon Go, which offers players the experience to hunt and collect digital creatures called Pokémon through their smartphone in real world.
 Players can be observed simultaneously gazing at their phone while also obliviously walking around their environments looking for Pokémon.
 Stefanie references these individuals as "digital zombies" since they walk around with no cognition of their surroundings while engaged with their phone.